 The Correspondence series is the largest in the collection.
 Shideler was a prolific correspondent and maintained files of both incoming and outgoing letters.
 The series reflects Shideler's own filing system.
 Sub-series include Family, Emerson Shideler, A-Z (incoming and outgoing), Outgoing, Letters to newspapers, and Correspondence with publishers.
 The Family sub-series is dominated by correspondence from Shideler's mother, Katherine Stewart McDermott.
 There is also correspondence from Shideler's father George T. McDermott, her siblings Jane McDermott Hergenreter and James S. McDermott, her uncle James H. Stewart, Jr. and an undated letter written by her maternal grandfather James H. Stewart to his wife.
 The Emerson Shideler sub-series reflects over fifty years of correspondence covering the Shideler's courtship, marriage, divorce, and their post-marriage relationship.

 The A-Z (incoming and outgoing) sub-series is an alphabetized file of Shideler's correspondence with friends and colleagues.
-Particularly large files include Jan-the-witch (a pseudonym apparently used by several women over the years), Dr. Dorothy (Tommy) Macy (an old friend from Swarthmore College), and Betsy Pitha (a friend and designated literary executor, though she actually died before Shideler).
+Particularly large files include "Jan-the-witch" (a pseudonym for her good friend Janet Bailey), Dr. Dorothy (Tommy) Macy (an old friend from Swarthmore College), and Betsy Pitha (a friend and designated literary executor, though she actually died before Shideler).
 Many of the folders contain correspondence with multiple family members.
 Photographs may be found in some of the folders.
 The Outgoing sub-series actually begins with letters Shideler received in the 1930s and 1940s, but the bulk of the sub-series consists of letters Shideler wrote between 1934 and 1969.
 Shideler filed the letters both chronologically and according to the places she was living at the time she wrote them, including Europe and Asia.
 They cover her years as a college student, a minister's wife, and a faculty wife.
 An assorted file at the end of the series contains letters Shideler wrote to companies, government officials and various other entities with her comments, complaints and concerns from 1950 through 1980.

 The Letters to newspapers sub-series consists of letters-to-the-editor and letters Shideler wrote to specific columnists.
 Some letters written to journals are also included.
 The letters reflect a variety of topics and issues that concerned Shideler, including euthanasia, abortion, English-only legislation, and education.
 Most of the letters include copies of the original articles that riled Shideler, compelling her to write.
 The Correspondence to publishers sub-series consists of correspondence Shideler had with various publishers for both her books and articles.
 This sub-series reflects Shideler's own filing system.
 Additional correspondence with publishers may be found in the Writing series.